James "Soup" Perkins

-James "Soup" Perkins (1879–1911) was born in Lexington, Kentucky, the son of former slaves.
+James "Soup" Perkins (February 28, 1879 – August 10, 1911) was born in Lexington, Kentucky, the son of former slaves.
 He and his entire family were involved in horse racing, training, and working in the stables.
 Perkins was the second youngest jockey ever to win the Kentucky Derby and the winningest jockey in America in 1895.
 At the peak of his career he earned $10,000 per year, the equivalent of $346,000 in 2022 US dollars and was written about in newspapers throughout the United States and Canada.
-He died at the age of thirty-three from a massive heart attack while working in Hamilton, Ontario, Canada.
+He died at the age of thirty-three from a heart attack while working in Hamilton, Ontario, Canada.

 Early life

 Perkins was the third son and fifth child of John Jacob Perkins and Mattie Maupins, both of whom were born as enslaved people held captive by Major Victor Monroe Flournoy in Fayette County, Kentucky.
 Perkins was born February 28, 1879, in Lexington, Kentucky.
 Because his father worked in the stables, he was around horses from an early age and began working with horses at the age of nine.
 At the age of eleven he began racing as a jockey.
 He received the nickname "Soup" for his well-known love of soup, which helped keep his weight down.

 In 1892 Perkins signed a five-year contract with horse trainer, Peter Wimmer.
 By 1893 he was winning races consistently, drawing the attention of horse owners whose horses raced in the Derby.
 In 1894 he competed successfully with Alonzo Clayton, another African-American jockey who held the distinction of being the youngest jockey ever to win the Kentucky Derby (in 1892) and won the lion's share of races that he entered.